johnmatter/harp_scan_projection/README.md

 From IHA3H07A: 0.4401
 From IHA3H07B: 0.4401

-Raster insructions:
-Request a raster diameter of 4.00 mm
+Based on harp projected size at the target, recommend using a 4.00 mm raster diameter.
+(Please confirm with RC!)
 ```

 ### [citation needed]